Undergraduate Engineering Programs

-The mission of the naval engineering concentration at Stevens is to develop innovative engineers capable of international leadership in the profession.
+The mission of the naval engineering program at Stevens is to develop innovative engineers capable of international leadership in the profession.
 The educational program emphasizes design innovation, trans-disciplinary study, a systems perspective on complex ship and infrastructure designs, lifelong learning and opportunities for international study and internships.
-As is the case for the other Stevens engineering programs, the engineering program, with a concentration in naval engineering, includes a broad-based core engineering curriculum and a substantial experience in the humanities.
+As is the case for the other Stevens engineering programs, the naval engineering program includes a broad-based core engineering curriculum and a substantial experience in the humanities.

 The program is conducted in concert with the Stevens leadership in the Office of Naval Research–sponsored Atlantic Center for the Innovative Design and Control of Small Ships and in collaboration with University College London.

 The objectives of the naval engineering program are provided in terms of our expectations for our graduates.
 Within several years of graduation, they will:

 - Be recognized as among the most innovative designers and project managers in the world;

 - Be thoroughly aware of, and knowledgeable in dealing with, environmental, social, ethical, and economic impacts of their projects;

 Augment their knowledge through professional and cultural continuing education; and

 - Be active in leadership roles within their professional and technical societies.